Building Emotional Resilience in Kids Before Winter | Calgary Therapy | Creative Sky Psychology

 What is Emotional Resilience?

 Emotional resilience is the ability to adapt to challenges, manage stress, and recover from setbacks.
-For children, it means learning that big feelings — sadness, frustration, or worry — are temporary and manageable.
+For children, it means learning that big feelings — like sadness, frustration, or worry — are temporary and manageable.
+Resilience doesn’t mean children never get upset.
+Rather, it means they learn to experience emotions safely, to express them in healthy ways, and to trust that they can return to calm again.

 Children build resilience when they: